 The July 2019 review will focus on the Tweets from housing advocacy groups.
 Just as these organizations warned of the 2008 Recession, they see another housing crisis forming in America.
 At its center, the old question of equity stolen from people because of this nation’s heritage of enslavement, cold, racist terrorism and bigotry.
 If this problem goes undefined and unanswered the nation will enter a long authoritarian period.

 The often-told solution is an old retort of hard work, healthy homes, communities and families.
 The response is correct but blind to the history of privileges extended to white America as it became the United States.
-For centuries rights and freedoms extended to all people not of color without reflection The crime of bias barred the accumulation of wealth from property to succeeding generations.
+For centuries rights and freedoms extended to all people not of color without a moment’s reflection The crime of bias barred the accumulation of wealth from property to succeeding generations.
 The quiet, yet insidious reduction and denials of opportunity from education are proven.

 Access to work from the ordinary trades to the most highly skilled professions is proven with painful references such as, “they are not ready,” or the best work suited “for them” is agricultural service.
 These actions still rip the opportunity for equity with intense generational impact on people of color.
 In the centuries that led to the rise of American hegemony no one, not one person, not W.E.B.
 DuBois or even Martin Luther King has been able to fully articulate what this loss of equity has meant to the people of color in America.
 The voice Ta-Nehisi Coates is the most current, (here) yet remains in the adjudication for reparations wilderness.